 5. Programming fibers.
 In June, a team created the first fabric fiber with digital capabilities.
 The fibers can sense, store, analyze, and infer data and activity after being sewn into a shirt.
 The researchers say the fibers could be used to monitor physical performance, to detect diseases, and for a variety of medical purposes.

 4. Examining the limitations of data visualizations.
 A collaboration between anthropologists and computer scientists found that coronavirus skeptics have used sophisticated data visualizations to argue against public health orthodoxy like wearing a mask.
-The researchers concluded that data visualizations aren’t sufficient to convey the urgency of the Covid-19 pandemic because even the clearest graphs can be interpreted through a variety of belief systems.
+The researchers concluded that data visualizations aren’t sufficient to convey the urgency of the COVID-19 pandemic because even the clearest graphs can be interpreted through a variety of belief systems.

-3. Developing a Covid-detecting face mask.
-Engineers at MIT and Harvard University designed a prototype face mask that can diagnose the person wearing the mask with Covid-19 in about 90 minutes.
+3. Developing a COVID-detecting face mask.
+Engineers at MIT and Harvard University designed a prototype face mask that can diagnose the person wearing the mask with COVID-19 in about 90 minutes.
 The masks are embedded with tiny, disposable sensors that can be fitted into other face masks and could also be adapted to detect other viruses.

 2. Confirming Hawking’s black hole theorem.
 Using observations of gravitational waves, physicists from MIT and elsewhere confirmed a major theorem created by Stephen Hawking in 1971.
 The theorem states that the area of a black hole’s event horizon — the boundary beyond which nothing can ever escape — will never shrink.

 1. Advancing toward fusion energy.
 In September, researchers at MIT and the MIT spinout Commonwealth Fusion Systems ramped up a high-temperature superconducting electromagnet to a field strength of 20 tesla, the most powerful magnetic field of its kind ever created on Earth.
-The demonstration was three years in the making and is believed to resolve one of greatest remaining points of uncertainty in the quest to build the world’s first fusion power plant that produces more energy than it consumes.
+The demonstration was three years in the making and is believed to resolve one of the greatest remaining points of uncertainty in the quest to build the world’s first fusion power plant that produces more energy than it consumes.